johnbillion/query-monitor/docs/help/query-monitor-4.md

 Query Monitor is the developer tools panel for WordPress and WooCommerce.

-Version 4 of Query Monitor adds a few new features and switches from rendering its panels server-side in PHP to efficiently rendering them client-side in Preact.
+Version 4 of Query Monitor adds a new timeline view, and switches from rendering its panels server-side in PHP to efficiently rendering them client-side in Preact.
 This new approach provides several benefits:

 - Performance is greatly increased, particularly on sites where a large number of queries are performed, a large number of PHP errors are triggered, or a large amount of data is collected in one of the other panels.
 - Further future enhancements are facilitated, such as displaying client-side metrics, lazy-loading data, showing data from different requests, and more remixing of data into different views.